Namibian nationality law: Loss of nationality

 Namibians are allowed to renounce their nationality, provided that comply with registration processes.
 The government may oppose during times of war.
 Nationals of origin cannot be deprived of their nationality.
-Naturalised persons can be denaturalised for obtaining other nationality; for committing serious crimes, disloyal acts, or crimes against the state or state security; for residing abroad for a continuous period of over two years without government permission; or for fraud, misrepresentation, or concealment in a naturalisation petition.
-Persons who have previously lost their Namibian naturalisation may repatriate as long as they have not acquired other nationality.
+Naturalised persons can be denaturalised for obtaining another nationality; for committing serious crimes, disloyal acts, or crimes against the state or state security; for residing abroad for a continuous period of over two years without government permission; or for fraud, misrepresentation, or concealment in a naturalisation petition.
+Persons who have previously lost their Namibian naturalisation may repatriate as long as they have not acquired another nationality.

 Dual nationality

 Namibia prohibits dual nationality for naturalised persons.
 Though the Citizenship Act prohibits dual nationality, the High Court of Namibia issued rulings in 2008 and 2011 confirming that nationals of origin cannot be deprived of their nationality.

+Commonwealth citizenship

+A Namibian citizen is also a Commonwealth citizen by default, especially for those born on 21 March 1990 and after.